ph265/chem310/google_colab_workbook.md

-# What is a Google Colab Notebook?
+# What is a Jupyter Notebook?
-A very brief description of Colab notebooks

 - Jupyter Notebooks
     - Combined text + code